Cotter

 Cotter can return OAuth tokens when the user's email/phone numbers are verified, and the authentication_method will be set as OTP.

-In the React Native SDK, you would follow this guide to open Cotter's verification module.
-When the user's email or phone number is successfully verified, you'll receive information about the user and a signature from Cotter.
+In the React Native SDK, you would follow this guide to When the user's email or phone number is successfully verified,

 To also receive OAuth Tokens, modify your code by adding getOAuthToken = true in the parameters: